jbarbaro/RCourse/chapter1.md

 names(iris) <- c("Column_One", "Column_Two", "Column_Three", "Column_Four", "Column_Five")

+We can also use `colnames` and `rownames` to access the names of columns and rows respectively.
+If both cases the functions work the same as the `names` function shown above.

+Note: For most datasets the row name will simply be the row number.

 Renaming columns is an important skill to have in your data manipulation tool kit.
 Now its your turn to try out the `names()` function.

 *** =instructions
 - Use the `names` function to view the current columns in iris
+- Use the `colnames` function to view the current columns in iris
+- Use the `rownames` functino to view the current row names in iris
-- Replace the "." in each column names with "_"
+- Replace the "." in each column names with "_" using `colnames`
 - Print `iris`

 *** =hint